 The Holly King is the aspect of the Green Man (Oak King) honoured at the Winter Solstice (Yule) representing the waning year.
 He wears a crown of holly and is surrounded by mistletoe.

 Merlin, sorcerer extraordinaire, uses his wand to light his table as he ponders ideas for magickal workings.
 His workshop contains a cauldron, mysterious herbs, curious ingredients, a crystal pyramid, a journal, spellbooks and ancient scrolls are at hand.
 His raven looks on and may offer a bit of advice.

 Lady of the Lake Print

 The Lady of the Lake is the High Priestess of Avalon.
+She is of the Fae.
 She is emerging from the lake with the magick sword, Excalibur.

 Morgaine of Avalon Print

 Morgaine is a Priestess of the Isle of Apples, sister to Lady of the Lake and half-sister to King Arthur.